MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## Resolve - Cannot reorder work items

-You may see a message such as: `You cannot reorder work items and some work items may not be shown`.
+You may see a message like: `You cannot reorder work items and some work items may not be shown`.
 No work item IDs are listed.

-To address this message, do the following steps:
+To address this error, do the following steps:

 1. Open your backlog.
 2. Review the list of items to determine which items of the same type are nested.